ros2/ros2_documentation/source/Tutorials/Simulators/Ignition/Setting-up-a-Robot-Simulation-Ignition.rst

 1 Launch the simulation
 ^^^^^^^^^^^^^^^^^^^^^^^

-In this demo we are going to simulate in Ignition Gazebo a simple diff drive robot.
+In this demo you are going to simulate a simple diff drive robot in Ignition Gazebo.
-We are going to use one of the world defined in the Ignition Gazebo examples called `visualize_lidar.sdf <https://github.com/ignitionrobotics/ign-gazebo/blob/main/examples/worlds/visualize_lidar.sdf>`__.
+You are going to use one of the worlds defined in the Ignition Gazebo examples called `visualize_lidar.sdf <https://github.com/ignitionrobotics/ign-gazebo/blob/main/examples/worlds/visualize_lidar.sdf>`__.
-To run this example you should execute in a terminal:
+To run this example you should execute the following command in a terminal:

 .. tabs::